Currency: Euro (EUR)

 Live Poker Legislation in Germany

-Each of Germany’s 16 states has the right to set up their own licencing and regulating framework for land-based gambling, including poker.
+Each of Germany’s 16 states has the right to set up their own licencing and regulating framework for land based gambling, including poker.
 As of now, only state-owned casinos can host games of chance legally.
-However, you can find legal poker tables in all 16 federal states.
+However, you can find legal poker rooms in all 16 federal states.

 Live Poker Venues in Germany